LevinJ/Pedestrian-Detection-Project/README.md

 Specifically, this project targets the fascinating and meaningful real world problem "pedestrian detection" as a test case.
 Using current state of the art pedestrian detector ["SquaresChnFtrs"](https://bitbucket.org/rodrigob/doppia) as a baseline, I leverage two approaches to increase detection accuracy.
 Expand 10 HOG+LUV channels into 20 channels by using DCT (discrete cosine transform); Encode the optical flow using SDt features (image difference between current frame T and coarsely aligned T-4 and T-8).

-Note that this project is largely to reproduce observations/discovery in [“Benenson etc., 2014 EECV” paper](http://rodrigob.github.io/documents/2014_eccvw_ten_years_of_pedestrian_detection_with_supplementary_material.pdf).
+Note that this project is largely to reproduce observations/discovery in [“Benenson etc., 2014 ECCV” paper](http://rodrigob.github.io/documents/2014_eccvw_ten_years_of_pedestrian_detection_with_supplementary_material.pdf).
 The DCT method is expected to yield 3.53% miss rate improvement, and the optical flow method is expected to yield 4.47% improvement.